-Ed Gemkow (Facilities Committee) is co-owner of Gemkow Construction, a local general contracting company.
+Ed Gemkow (Facilities Committee)is founder and former co-owner of Gemkow Construction, a local general contracting company.
 As a native of Chicago, Ed attended the University of Illinois, Circle Campus for four years before moving to Seattle and completing a B.S. degree in Building Construction from the University of Washington.
 Prior to moving to Whidbey Island, Ed supervised and/or managed large scale commercial construction projects for both Sellen Construction and Bayley Construction of Seattle, WA.
 After moving to Whidbey Island, Ed was VP in charge of construction for Island Construction of Oak Harbor and he built the original WICA Phase One project.
 After managing Island Construction for eight years and building many other notable local buildings and custom homes, he opened his own company with his wife Marge.
 Since opening their own company they have been responsible for building and remodeling many local commercial construction projects, including WICA Stage Two, and many fine custom homes.
 Ed’s wife Marge is a previous WICA board member.

 Karen Leeds received her B.A. in English literature from Adelphi University in Garden City, NY.
 Following graduation, she joined the Peace Corps and served in Ethiopia where she taught English as a Second Language to ninth graders.
 Upon her return to the U.S., Karen moved from New York to Los Angeles and worked as an executive assistant at advertising agencies whose clients included the Century Plaza Hotel, Varian, Raytheon, and Toyota Motors.
 In the early 1990’s, she and her husband Bill formed The Leeds Company, which designed lead generation and marketing programs for medical and high-tech clients.
 They closed the company when they moved to Whidbey Island in 2001, where they formed Leeds Consulting Group, which currently provides the same services.
 Karen is a photographer and a member of the Whidbey Allied Artists where she is co-chair of the show committee.
 She has been a volunteer at the Admiralty Head Lighthouse for the past six years, serving as a docent and in the gift shop, and has been a volunteer at WICA since moving to Whidbey.